TristanBesson/Machine-Learning/README.md

 ## Higgs Boson Machine Learning Challenge

+### Submission for the group composed of Jean Gschwind, Sebastian Savidan & Tristan Besson.

+Kaggle name "No Regress"

 _run.py_

 Function that creates the results found on the Kaggle competition.
 It contains all the necessary steps, from loading, processing the features and then applying the machine learning method.
 It will create directly a submission file for the competition.